Pale Ale

 Health Benefits

-- Moderate alcohol consumption associated with certain cardiovascular benefits
+- Moderate alcohol consumption (one drink daily for women, 1-2 for men) associated with cardiovascular health benefits

 Buying Guide